Shea Kerry

 Shea Kerry is an American writer and producer.
-He played the role of Steve in the thriller Dark Honeymoon (2008), starring Academy Award nominee Roy Scheider (All That Jazz, The French Connection), Academy Award nominee Eric Roberts (Runaway Train), Steve Wilder, and Daryl Hannah.
+He played the role of Steve in the thriller Dark Honeymoon (2008), starring Roy Scheider, Eric Roberts, Steve Wilder, and Daryl Hannah.

 Shea Kerry was also one of the producers for Dark Honeymoon (2008).

 Early years

 Shea Kerry was born in Lawton, Oklahoma at the Army hospital in Fort Sill.
 He moved with his father's military postings to Virginia, Georgia, Alabama, and Florida until his family settled on the Gulf Coast in Long Beach, Mississippi.

 His father is a veteran of the Cuban Missile Crisis in October 1962, best portrayed in the film, Thirteen Days (2000).

 Kerry was a child model at 4 years old when he was scouted by a fashion photographer taking family photos at a local mall.
 Kerry became a professional actor at 12 doing local television commercials and theater.
 He starred in the productions of Oliver, South Pacific, One Foot in Heaven, Cinderella.

 Kerry adapted and directed an original one man stage drama titled Renfield from Bram Stoker's Dracula.
 Kerry appeared in this production at the Mississippi State Competition for Best Drama.
 He was encouraged by his drama coach and mentor Chuck Lembright, his dance partner Stacie MacDonald, and his sister Catherine to move to Los Angeles to enter the film industry.

 Kerry moved to Los Angeles at age 17.